-Our bodies normally operate in ninety-minute cycles of stress and then brief periods of recovery (as shown in the chart on page 16).
-The key to peak performance and
+Our bodies normally operate in ninety-minute cycles of stress and then brief periods of recovery (as shown in the chart below).
+The key to peak performance and sanity is to work with your body, not against it.
+Structure your day in ninety-minute segments, particularly during a time of crisis, and you will discover that it is much easier to deal with the stresses of the day.